Dominic-wiwi-uni-goe/04_Assignment-problem/README.md

 ### The assignment problem in general

 The assignment problem is a special case of a linear programming problem.
 It is one of the fundamental combinational optimization problems in the branch of optimization or operations research in mathematics.
-Its goal consists in assigning **m resources** (usually workers) to **n tasks** (usually jobs) one to one basis while minimizing assignment costs.
+Its goal consists in assigning **m resources** (usually workers) to **n tasks** (usually jobs) on a **one to one** basis while minimizing assignment costs.
 As a general rule, all jobs must be performed by exactly one worker and every worker must be assigned exclusively to one job.

 The basic notation of the assignment problem is